Welcome to Intro to TV Video

 - Conduct: Student are expected to follow all rules in the class such as using appropriate language in videos, asking permission to film others, care of equipment such as not having food/drinks near any equipment or computers and cooperation and respect for classmates.
 Conduct in class, along with what you film, should be consistent with Wellesley’s core values.
 Violation of any of the above rules may result in the removal from this class.

-- Effort: If you are respectful, follow rules, ask questions, take care of equipment and attempt to be creative and complete your projects, you will do well.
+- Effort: If you are respectful to others, follow rules, ask questions, take care of equipment and attempt to be creative and complete your projects, you will do well.

-- Morning Announcements/Community Service: We expect you to meet your obligation to assist with the morning announcements filming after school on Thursday or film a minimum of one sporting or school event per semester.
+- Morning Announcements/Community Service: We expect you to meet your obligation to assist with the morning announcements filming at 7:30 on Thursdays or film a minimum of one sporting or school event per semester.
 School events include filming in-school assemblies, after-school meetings, performing arts events or any other opportunities approved by Mrs. Spilka.

 Equipment use: Equipment must be used with care and computer directions MUST be followed.
 This includes not changing the desktop or items on the desktop, not touching other students’ projects and not deleting projects.
 Computers are for editing and not games or YouTube videos that are unrelated to the class.
 Not following these directions or misusing the equipment will prevent future use and may result in removal from the class.